 Her second book, The Picture Atlas: An Incredible Journey (written by Simon Holland, 2017) was shortlisted for Children’s Travel Book of the Year in the Edward Stanford Awards.
 What is Poetry? by Michael Rosen and illustrated by Jill was nominated for the CILIP Carnegie Medal 2018.

-Currently, Jill’s work is on show in Mumbai, India, alongside 9 other illustrators in ‘Drawing Words’, a new exhibition of British Children’s Book Illustrators, curated by Children’s Laureate Lauren Child and commissioned by The British Council.
-The exhibition will continue to tour around the world including China, Spain, Romania and Pakistan, where Jill will open the exhibition in Lahore and conduct workshops in the new British Council library there.
+Jill’s work was recently on show in Mumbai, India, alongside 9 other illustrators in ‘Drawing Words’, a new exhibition of British Children’s Book Illustrators, curated by Children’s Laureate Lauren Child and commissioned by The British Council.
+The exhibition continues to tour around the world including China, Spain, Romania and Pakistan, where Jill will open the exhibition in Lahore and conduct workshops in the new British Council library there.

 Jill’s next picture book, The Sea, (written by Miranda Krestovnikoff) publishes in April 2019 and she continues to develop her own picture books as both author and illustrator.